kubeshark/docs/src/pages/en/pro_upgrade.md

 If something goes wrong, you will be asked to manually enter a license key when prompted in the CLI.

+### Troubleshooting / Manual Upgrade

+The upgrade process triggered by running `kubeshark pro` performs two operations:
+1. Creates a config file at ~/.kubeshark/config.yaml, unless one exists already
+2. Attempts to enter the license in the file

+In the unlikely event that the automatic operation fails, you can copy the license from the console and enter it in the configuration file.
+If the configuration file doesn't exist, you can cause it to create by running: `kubeshark config -r`.

 ## Downgrading

 Using the Pro edition, requires having a valid license key in the Kubeshark configuration file, that usually resides at ~/.kubeshark/config.yaml.